 - a.
-The property is registered with the Waikate Regional Council provision of information for the property or enterprise or Sub-catchment of industry/sector scheme in accordance in conformance with Schedule A; and - b.
-A Nitrogen Reference Point is produced for the property or enterprise or Sub-catchment or industry/sector scheme in conformance with Schedule B and provided to the Waikato Regional Council at the time the resource consent application is lodged; and - c.
+The property is registered with the Waikato Regional Council in conformance with Schedule A; and - b.
+A Nitrogen Reference Point is produced for the property or enterprise in conformance with Schedule B and provided to the Waikato Regional Council at the time the resource consent application is lodged; and - c.
 Cattle, horses, deer and pigs are excluded from water bodies in conformance with Schedule C; and - d.
-The land use is registered to a Certified Industry Scheme; and - e. d.
-The areas of land, and their locations broken down by Sub-catchments [refer to Table 3.11-2], that were used for commercial vegetable production within the property or enterprise each year in the period 1 July 2006 to 30 June 2016, together with the maximum area of land used for commercial vegetable production within that period, shall be provided to the Council; and - f. e.
-The total area of land for which consent is sought for commercial vegetable production must not exceed the maximum land area of the property or enterprise or Sub-catchment or industry/sector scheme that was used for commercial vegetable production during the period 1 July 2006 to 30 June 2016; and - g. f.
-Where new land is proposed to be used for commercial vegetable production, an equivalent area of land must be removed from commercial vegetable production in order to comply with standard and term f.; and - h.g.
-A Farm Environment Plan for the property or enterprise or Sub-catchment or industry/sector scheme prepared in conformance with Schedule 1 and approved by a Certified Farm Environment Planner is provided to the Waikato Regional Council at the time the resource consent application is lodged; - h.
-Vulnerable Land has been identified and appropriate mitigation actions are included in the Farm Environment Plan.
+The land use is registered to a Certified Industry Scheme; and - e.
+The areas of land, and their locations broken down by sub-catchments [refer to Table 3.11-2], that were used for commercial vegetable production within the property or enterprise each year in the period 1 July 2006 to 30 June 2016, together with the maximum area of land used for commercial vegetable production within that period, shall be provided to the Council; and - f.
+The total area of land for which consent is sought for commercial vegetable production must not exceed the maximum land area of the property or enterprise that was used for commercial vegetable production during the period 1 July 2006 to 30 June 2016; and - g.
+Where new land is proposed to be used for commercial vegetable production, an equivalent area of land must be removed from commercial vegetable production in order to comply with standard and term f.; and - h.
+A Farm Environment Plan for the property or enterprise prepared in conformance with Schedule 1 and approved by a Certified Farm Environment Planner is provided to the Waikato Regional Council at the time the resource consent application is lodged.